Azure/EasyAuthForK8s/README.md

-# EasyAuth for AKS
+# EasyAuth for Kubernetes

-EasyAuth for AKS is a simple Identity and Access Management module that allows you to protect applications in a kubernetes cluster without having to modify application source code.
+EasyAuth for Kubernetes is a simple Identity and Access Management module that allows you to protect applications in a kubernetes cluster without having to modify application source code.

-Similar to the [security features](https://docs.microsoft.com/en-us/azure/app-service/overview-authentication-authorization) of Azure App Service, EasyAuth for AKS is designed to do four basic functions:
+Similar to the [security features](https://docs.microsoft.com/en-us/azure/app-service/overview-authentication-authorization) of Azure App Service, EasyAuth for Kubernetes is designed to do four basic functions:
 * Authenticate callers via Azure Active Directory
 * Validate and refresh tokens
 * Manage authenticated sessions